umontano/simp/sec/upsidedown.md

-the main point I propose to revise is the way simplicity is valued, or acquires value in the context of assesssing theories.
+The main revision I propose is the way simplicity is valued, or acquires value, in the context of assesssing theories.
 The typical story goes somethin like this:
 Simpler thoeries are more valuable than other thoeries. the value attributed to simplicity in this context comes from its pragmatyic, metaphysical or aesthetic value.